srMarquinho/webhooks_on_rails/README.md

 #### Challenges:
 This exercise was quite challenging in a few aspects.

-Setting up llirdnam webhook environment and requesting it to the server took me quite some time and research.
+Setting up llirdnam web hook environment and requesting it to the server took me quite some time and research.
 Testing the controller request was also a bit tricky.

 ![alt text](doc/screen.png)
 ![alt text](doc/test.png)